-The cornerstone of any PR strategy is having your own personal address book of journalists’ contact details.
-If you want to win earned media in newspapers, trade journals or online publications, you need to send your pitch or press release to the right journalists.
+The cornerstone of any PR strategy is having your own personal database of journalists’ contact details.
+If you want to win earned media in newspapers, trade journals, or online publications, you need to send your pitch to the right journalists.
 But the question of how to find journalists’ contact details is one that can stump a lot of people.

-Thankfully there are plenty of free tools to find journalists’ contact details in 2019.
-These now make the process super quick and easy.
+Thankfully, there are plenty of effective free tools to find journalists’ contact details in 2020.
 To help you on your way, here’s a walkthrough of my favourite outreach tools that will help you score the press email addresses you have been longing for.

 Say for example you want to send a press release to TechCrunch.
-The mistake many people make is to send a press release to the generic email address.
+The mistake many people make is to send it to the generic email address.
 These email addresses are the black holes of publications, usually manned by interns.
-You should instead always aim to target a journalist directly.
+You should instead always aim to contact a journalist directly.
 These guys are the decision makers, after all.

 This means you need to do a two step process: